land-rover/spatial-flow-network-analysis/README.md

 ![](https://i.ibb.co/GWJtRDX/maxBsd.png)
 Figure 2.

 Another set of useful statistics are derived from the convex hull.
-These include the area, which quantifies the magnitude of movement, and the bounding box elongation, which is the ratio between its longest and shortest sides.
+These include the area, which quantifies the magnitude of movement overall, and the bounding box elongation, which is the ratio between its longest and shortest sides.

 As mentioned, the origin-destination pairs we study are in different metropolitan regions, separated by a distance of 30 miles on average.
-The corresponding convex hulls, therefore, generally have areas on the order of hundreds or thousands of square miles.
+The corresponding convex hulls, therefore, generally have areas on the order of hundreds of square miles.

 Among the 5,796 non-trivial communities, the smallest convex hull has an area of 10.5 square miles, while the the largest convex hull has an area of 7469.8 square miles.